enzo-project/enzo-e/index.rst

 A short workshop on using Enzo-P and developing with Cello was presented at the Enzo Workshop in 2015.
 Below are PDF documents of the presentation.

-   :download:`Using and Developing Enzo-P/Cello--Part I: Using Enzo-P <using-enzo-p.pdf>`
+   :download:`Using and Developing Enzo-P/Cello--Part I: Using Enzo-P <./using-enzo-p.pdf>`

-   :download:`Using and Developing Enzo-P/Cello--Part II: Developing with Cello <developing-with-cello.pdf>`
+   :download:`Using and Developing Enzo-P/Cello--Part II: Developing with Cello <./developing-with-cello.pdf>`

 James Bordner
 jobordner@ucsd.edu